vegaprotocol/documentation/docs/concepts/assets/asset-framework.md

 See the section on [liquidity provision](../liquidity/index.md) for details on the liquidity provision mechanics.

 ## On-chain network treasury
-Some of the rewards for nominating a validator will be distributed from the on-chain network treasury, in the form of VEGA tokens.
+Some of the rewards for nominating a validator will be distributed from the on-chain network treasury.

 The on-chain network treasury is a set of accounts that are funded by parties, deposits, or by direct transfers to allocate funds for rewards, grants, and other initiatives.